maidaly/Arabic_OCR/README.md

 <br>
 This repo contains Arabic OCR App.
 The APP can be used to extract the Arabic text from the images.
 This was built based on the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.
 EsayOCR built  detection/recognition model to detect and recognize the characters and words.
 For detection part they used the pretrained model for [CRAFT](https://arxiv.org/abs/1904.01941) algorithm.
 For recognition they built a [CRNN](https://arxiv.org/abs/1507.05717) model.
 For our case, we used the two pretrained model for Arabic language.
 To create the wep app, we used the [Streamlit](https://www.streamlit.io/) library.

+## App
+The app deployed by Streamlit share.
+But the streamlit share dose not provide gpu at the backend only cpu.
+The app can run on cpu but with slow performance.
+So, the text extraction process can take from 2 to 3 minutes on cpu, extracting text from the same image with gpu in backend can lead to a huge improvement in the performance and the process can take 13 sec at average.
+So, we need to take it into consideration when trying it.<br>
+You can try the app on the streamlit sharing cloud on this link [Arabic OCR](https://share.streamlit.io/maidaly/arabic_ocr/main/app.py)
 ## Installation
 There are many option to run or install the app we will show three of them:
 ### 1. Run via Colab